eth-sw/Arduino-C-Morse-Code-Assignment/README.md

 ## Overview

 The Arduino SACode Interpreter is a program written in Arduino language that interprets SACode, a custom communication protocol.
 SACode consists of a set of symbols such as '@', '>', and '+', each representing specific commands.
 The program translates SACode input into corresponding actions, controlling LEDs based on the interpreted commands.
+I achieved a mark of 75% for this assignment.

 ## Table of Contents